PalMuc/Annotate-GFF/Readme.md

 If you want functional annotations for the EST reads you must first blast all *Ephydatia muelleri* reads against NCBI nr.
-Instructions on how to scquire this database can be found [here](http://www.ncbi.nlm.nih.gov/staff/tao/URLAPI/blastdb.html).
+Instructions on how to acquire this database can be found [here](http://www.ncbi.nlm.nih.gov/staff/tao/URLAPI/blastdb.html).
 An example BLAST command could be: